aptos-labs/aptos-core/aptos-move/framework/aptos-token-objects/doc/collection.md

 ## Resource `FixedSupply`

-Fixed supply tracker, this is useful for ensuring that a limited number of tokens are minted.
+Fixed supply tracker, this is useful for ensuring that a limited number of tokens are minted. and adding events and supply tracking to a collection.

 <pre><code><b>struct</b> <a href="collection.md#0x4_collection_FixedSupply">FixedSupply</a> <b>has</b> key